gohugoio/hugo/content/en/methods/page/Path.md

     - methods/page/RelPermalink
   returnType: string
   signatures: [PAGE.Path]
+toc: true
 ---

 {{< new-in 0.123.0 >}}

-The `Path` method on a `Page` object returns the canonical page path of the given page, regardless of whether the page is backed by a file.
+The `Path` method on a `Page` object returns the logical path of the given page, regardless of whether the page is backed by a file.

+[logical path]: /getting-started/glossary#logical-path

 ```go-html-template
 {{ .Path }} → /posts/post-1
 ```

 This value is neither a file path nor a relative URL.
-It is a canonical identifier for each page, independent of content format, language, and URL.
+It is a logical identifier for each page, independent of content format, language, and URL modifiers.

 {{% note %}}
-Beginning with the release of [v0.92.0] in January 2022, Hugo emitted a warning whenever the `Path` method was called.
+Beginning with the release of [v0.92.0] in January 2022, Hugo emitted a warning whenever calling the `Path` method.
 The warning indicated that this method would change in a future release.

 The meaning of, and value returned by, the `Path` method on a `Page` object changed with the release of [v0.123.0] in February 2024.